ItzRock/HasteDemoModRepo/README.md

 # Haste Broken Worlds Demo Mod Repository

+> [!NOTE]
+> Haste will include Steam Workshop support on or shortly after release.
+The mods here only are a temporary spot before the full game releases as the game will have its own built in mod loader.

 ## How do I download a single mod?
 Navigate to the mod which you'd like to download and click on the mod's `.dll` file and on the right side of your screen there should be a download icon.
 If the mod includes assetbundles or other dlls then it may be easier to download each individuially or the whole repository depending how you'd like to do it.